3rd Grade Curriculum

 Mathematics

-God’s beauty and order are evident throughout his world and are appreciated as students study the art of math.
+God’s beauty and order are evident throughout his world, and students learn to appreciate them as they study the art of math.
 Singapore’s think!Mathematics curriculum helps students gain a depth of conceptual understanding, increase fluency, and build confidence in problem-solving.
 Concepts are first taught from the concrete using hands-on manipulatives and then further explored and understood by illustration using bar models.
 Having experienced math conceptually and illustrated concepts with bar models, students are then able to express mathematical concepts abstractly with number sentences.
-This process of working through from concrete to pictorial to abstract allows students to grow in their understanding and in the ability to incorporate mathematical skills and ideas in real-world problems.
+This process of working from concrete to pictorial to abstract allows students to grow in their understanding and in the ability to incorporate mathematical skills and ideas in real-world problems.
 With daily math-facts practice, the goal is for students to master all addition, subtraction, and multiplication facts over the course of the year.

 Bible

-The history of God’s people is a miraculous one, full of stories of God’s faithfulness to his people.
+The history of God’s people is a miraculous one, full of stories of God’s faithfulness.
 Third grade students study the historical and poetical books of the Old Testament.
-The lap-book project becomes a treasure many students keep for years, and it reflects what they study throughout the year.

 The year begins with the story of the Israelites as they are poised to enter the Promised Land under the godly leadership of Joshua, and it finishes with the exciting narrative of Solomon.
 Students enter into the lives of real people living lives of faithful obedience and disastrous disobedience, all the while rejoicing in God’s continued faithfulness to them.
 Third grade explores what it means to love God and follow him as they study the lives of the judges, Ruth, Hannah, Samuel, Saul, David, and Solomon.
 Teachers intentionally connect these biblical characters to students’ present circumstances so they are able to learn more about the one sovereign, faithful God, the consequences of sin, and how to walk in love and obedience with him.